 This annual charge recovers the costs of monitoring the regions waterways to identify when there are low flows.
 The charge applies if your watertake consent conditions require you to stop or reduce taking water when a river or stream flow falls below the specified low flow level.
 This is a fixed charge of \$250 (exc GST) and applies to all consents with low flow conditions.
-As there have been no incidents of low flows in the 2022/23 financial period, this fee will not be levied this year.
+As there have been reduced incidents of low flows in the 2023/24 financial period, this fee will be reduced this year to \$50 (exec GST).